 4. Ankle Boots (with Weather Resistance)

 If you rock only one pair of shoes all winter, make it ankle boots.
 This super versatile shoe goes with everything (straight-leg jeans, sweaterdresses, you name it), and if you stick to a block heel, it’s comfy enough to wear everywhere the day takes you.
-Opt for a neutral color like black or dark brown to ensure these booties fit in seamlessly with the clothing you already own, and we strongly advise investing in a style that is either weather-resistant or weather-proof.
+Opt for a neutral color like black or dark brown to ensure these booties fit in seamlessly with the clothing you already own, and I strongly advise investing in a style that is either weather-resistant or weather-proof.
 That way you won’t have to stress if Mother Nature throws a mid-afternoon curve ball your way.

 5. Faux-Leather Pants